Clinical Support and Specialist Clinics

 What will still be delivered in the EMR Phase 2.1 scope?

-Clinical documentation will Go-Live as planned with EMR Phase 2.1.
-You will be able to document all the assessments and care provision for your patient throughout their enrolment in your service, enhancing continuity and visibility.
+Clinical documentation went live as planned with EMR Phase 2.1.
+You are now able to document all the assessments and care provision for your patient throughout their enrolment in your service, enhancing continuity and visibility.

-You will document in the EMR in the same way as other Western Health clinicians – bringing consistency across the organisation and an opportunity for other clinicians to view your notes.
-All clinicians using the EMR will have access to the full picture of care.
+You can document in the EMR in the same way as other Western Health clinicians – bringing consistency across the organisation and an opportunity for other clinicians to view your notes.
+All clinicians using the EMR have access to the full picture of care.

-In summary, clinical workflows are still in scope for EMR Phase 2.1, you will be able to view and input patient information, but administrative workflows will not be in scope.
+In summary, clinical workflows are still in scope for EMR Phase 2.1, you are able to view and input patient information, but administrative workflows will not be in scope.

 What’s staying the same as what you do now?

-Internal referrals to your services will remain the same as now.
-They will be sent, received and triaged on paper or BOSSnet – this will be the only clinical activity not in the EMR after the Phase 2.1 Go-Live.
+Internal referrals to your services will remain the same.
+They will be sent, received and triaged on paper or BOSSnet – this is the only clinical activity not in the EMR following the Phase 2.1 Go-Live.

-All scheduling of appointments and reporting of contacts will remain in iPM.
+All scheduling of appointments and reporting of contacts remain in iPM.

 For further information please contact Ally Qvist, Chief Allied Health Informatics Officer, or Emily Sanders, EMR Phase 2 Specialists Clinics Project Manager.

-Yes, Healthdirect will still be utilised as the Telehealth Video Consultation platform after the EMR Phase 2.1 implementation.
-Any activity currently recorded in iPM for Telehealth consultations will move to being completed in the EMR.
+Yes, Healthdirect is still utilised as the Telehealth Video Consultation platform following the EMR Phase 2.1 implementation.
+Any activity previously recorded in iPM for Telehealth consultations has moved to being completed in the EMR.

 External referrals will still be scanned into BOSSnet.
 The EMR project team is still working though the workflow for the management of external referrals including manual paper workflows and clinical triage.